 Timeless writing benefits the blogger.
-The event that started my thinking on this subject was reading an excellent post a few days ago, it had a lot of the information that I needed, was very exciting, the type of post that adds a lot of value to your life.
+The event that started my thinking on this subject was reading an excellent post a few days ago.
+It had a lot of the information that I needed.
+I can also say it was very exciting.
+The type of post that adds a lot of value to your life.
 It started:

 “Good Morning Everybody… Hope you guys all had a great weekend.”

-I was reading this on a Thursday.
-The article would have been as relevant to read any day of the week or at any time of the year.
-I suspect the writer wanted to ease the reader into the work and show how friendly they were, it is a tactic used in conversation, but one that doesn’t readily translate to writing (unless you are writing a column in a daily newspaper).
+Is this a case of timeless writing?
+No, I was reading this on a Thursday.
+The article would have been as relevant any day of the week.
+I suspect the writer wanted to ease the reader into the work and show how friendly they were.
+It is a tactic used in conversation, but one that doesn’t readily translate to writing (unless you are writing a column in a daily newspaper).
 It is always good for writers to present a friendly face to their readers and adopting a chatty, conversational style can certainly make the writer seem more approachable.

-As an on-line writer you must be conscious of the fact that we all live on a spherical world, a world where at this moment someone is waking up from their sleep and another is going to bed, a world where weekends are not always held on Saturday and Sunday, a world where it is as hot as the hottest desert and as cold as the polar regions, all at the same time.
+As an on-line writer you must be conscious of the fact that we all live on a spherical world.
+A world where at this moment someone is waking up from their sleep and another is going to bed.
+In this world weekends are not always held on Saturday and Sunday.
+It is a world where it is as hot as the hottest desert and as cold as the polar regions.
+All these differences coexist at the same time.

 Few pieces crafted for blogs are really time sensitive.
 If the writer were writing a review of the latest greatest smart phone it is true that it may have a limited lifetime (e.g. for the duration that the product is for sale) but this may be anywhere between 3 months and 3 years, depending where in the world the reader is.